TheOdinProject/curriculum/git/intermediate_git/working_with_remotes.md

 ### Introduction

-So far, you've been working with remote repositories each time you've pushed or pulled from your own GitHub repository while working on the curriculum's various projects.
-In this section, we're going to cover  slightly more advanced topics, which you might not have yet encountered or had to use.
+Up to this point, you’ve been using remote repositories every time you pushed or pulled changes from your GitHub projects.
+Now, we’re going to take things a step further and explore some slightly more advanced Git topics — ones you might not have come across or needed to use until now!

 ### Lesson overview